mrdeevs/BrainFood/README.md

 # Brain Food: A News Reader & Aggregator for Android powered by Hacker News

 This project is a lightweight and efficient way to view the best, top, and newest stories from Hacker News for the Android platform.
 It supports filtering by category and refreshing.
-Each story item provides title, url, author, timestamp as well as attempts to show the best image possible by scraping HTML since images aren't provided in the JSON payloads
+Each story item provides title, url, author, timestamp as well as attempts to show the best image possible.
+Tapping into a given story will allow a fullscreen preview of the full text.
+I hope to add saving / liking and a settings page too along with a bunch of other features.

 ### - Written in Kotlin & XML
 ### - 3rd Party Libraries: OkHttp, Glide, jSoup